Six Sigma Calculator: Measure Your Process Quality

 Today, Six Sigma remains a fundamental concept in quality management, playing a crucial role in process improvement across various industries.

 A higher sigma level indicates better process performance.
-Most companies operate between 3σ and 4σ.
-Achieving 6σ is considered world-class performance.
+Most companies operate between 3σ and 4σ levels.
+Achieving 6σ is considered world-class performance and represents near-perfect quality with only 3.4 defects per million opportunities.

 Examples